GateKeeper-GPU: Fast and Accurate Pre-Alignment Filtering in Short Read Mapping: Methods

 \subsection{Preprocessing}

-Once the system properties are recognized and parameters are adjusted accordingly, GateKeeper-GPU starts to prepare the reads and reference for filtration.
+Once the system properties are recognized and parameters are adjusted accordingly, GateKeeper-GPU starts to prepare the reads and the reference for filtration.
 The main portion of preprocessing involves encoding the strings to 2-bit representations for bitwise operations.
-Since each character takes up two bits after encoding, a 16-\editedI{character} window is encoded into an unsigned integer (i.e., a word), thus a read of length 100bp is represented as 7 words in the system. \extra{we tried unsigned long ints (64bit windows), give comparison results}
+Since each character takes up two bits after encoding, a 16-character window is encoded into an unsigned integer (i.e., one word), thus a 100bp read is represented as seven words in the system.

-GateKeeper is designed for DNA strings, thus it only recognizes the characters \textit{`A', `C', `G'} and \textit{`T'}.
-Occasionally, reads or reference may contain \editedII{the} character \textit{`N'} that signals for an unknown base call at that specific location of the sequence.
-Because GateKeeper does not recognize the character \textit{`N'}, GateKeeper-GPU directly passes those sequence pairs from the filter without applying filtration steps as a design choice for two reasons; first, supporting an extra character requires to expand the encoding to 3-bit representations which unnecessarily increases the complexity and memory footprint for this rare occasion; second, since these unknown bases add extra uncertainty, leaving the decision to verification increases credibility.
+GateKeeper is designed for DNA strings, hence it only recognizes the characters \textit{`A', `C', `G'} and \textit{`T'}.
+Occasionally, the reads or the reference may contain the character \textit{`N'} that signals for an unknown base call at that specific location of the sequence.
+Because GateKeeper does not recognize the character \textit{`N'}, GateKeeper-GPU directly passes those sequence pairs from the filter without applying filtration steps as a design choice for two reasons: first, supporting an extra character requires expanding the encoding to 3-bit representations which unnecessarily increases the complexity and memory footprint for this rare occasion; second, since these unknown bases add extra uncertainty, leaving the decision to verification increases credibility.

-Assigning the encoding job to either host~(i.e., CPU) or device~(i.e., GPU) creates advantages and disadvantages from different perspectives.
-Encoding in \editedII{the} host and copying the encoded strings to \editedII{the} device is cost-effective in data transfer since encoding compresses the strings into smaller units.
-However, processing in \editedII{the} host can be stagnant even if it is multi-threaded when compared to massively parallel processing in \editedII{the} device.
+Assigning the encoding job to either the host~(i.e., CPU) or the device~(i.e., GPU) creates advantages and disadvantages from different perspectives.
+Encoding in the host and copying the encoded strings to the device is cost-effective in data transfer since encoding compresses the strings into smaller units.
+However, processing in the host can be stagnant even if it is multi-threaded compared to massively parallel processing in the device.
 Conversely, allowing each device to encode the strings for their own operations adds extra parallelism to the whole execution while reducing the efficiency in transfer time.
-We provide GateKeeper-GPU in both versions and analyze the effect of \editedII{the} processor in encoding on overall performance, which will be discussed further in the Evaluation section.
+We provide GateKeeper-GPU in both versions and analyze the effect of the processor in encoding on overall performance, which will be discussed further in the Evaluation section.